UrbsLab/STREAMLINE/docs/source/parameters.md

 * **Description:** similar to [`timeout`](#timeout), this [Optuna](https://optuna.org/) parameter controlling the total number of *seconds* until an LCS algorithm hyperparameter sweep stops running new trials.
 LCS uses a separate run parameter for this since it can take alot longer to run an LCS hyperparameter sweep.
 * **Format:** (int, or `None`)
 * **Values:** any positive integer > `1`, (`1200` by default, i.e. 20 minutes), or `None`
-* **Tips:** To ensure STREAMLINE reproducibility, this parameter must be set to `None` if [`do_lcs_sweep'](#do-lcs-sweep) = `True`, however this will force LCS algorithms to fully complete the number of trials specified by [`n_trials`](#n-trials).
+* **Tips:** To ensure STREAMLINE reproducibility, this parameter must be set to `None` if [`do_lcs_sweep`](#do-lcs-sweep) = `True`, however this will force LCS algorithms to fully complete the number of trials specified by [`n_trials`](#n-trials).
 When set to an integer, Optuna will submit new trials (as previous ones complete), up until this time limit, and then only use the hyperparameter sweep trials it has completed to pick the best hyperparameter settings for the given LCS algorithm.
 Any trial already started after this time limit is reached, will continue to run until completion.
 This means that one LCS algorithm can spend more total time on hyperparameter trials than another, when this parameter is given a time limit.

 #### model_resubmit
 * **Description:** boolean flag telling STREAMLINE that this is a secondary run attempt of phase 5 (i.e. modeling)